 - We are researching…

-If someone were skimming the first sentence of your about page, this is what you would want them to read.
+If someone were skimming the first sentence of your About page, this is what you would want them to learn.

-Why does it matter?
-While this may seem obvious to you, it may not be to others.
-This is where you will explain why they should get involved, provide more detail about the problem you are trying to address, and emphasize the importance of their contribution.
+- Why does it matter?
+This is where you will explain why they should share data, provide more detail about the data you are trying to collect, and emphasize the importance of their contribution.
 Keep it concise!
 This section has a 500-character limit.

 Link additional resources: Link to your website, YouTube channel, Google Drive, or any other resource through the about page.
 Just add the text you want to display and remember to include the link.

 Choose privacy settings: There are two privacy settings to consider: